Japjeet07/ChefMaker/README.md

-# Recipe Finder - Full CRUD Application
+# LetHimCook - Full CRUD Application

 A modern recipe management application built with Next.js 13, MongoDB, and Tailwind CSS.
 This application allows users to browse, search, create, edit, and delete recipes with a beautiful, responsive interface.